idelrich/MeteorSwift/README.md

 Pass in the method name and any required parametes (these must already be in an EJSON compatible format).
 The function returns a methodId which can be use to monitor for a response notification, or (preferable) pass in a response callback to get the result information from the server.

+Note: Any objects that conform to Collection Decoder [see below](#collection-decoder), are automatically converted to EJSON dictionaries before being passed to the meteor method call.

 ### Logon